wpafw/wpafw.org/registration.md

 ### Super-Sponsor Membership: $140 (Pre-reg only!)
 You are incredibly generous!
 We will lavish you with gifts, praise, and thanks!
 A Super Sponsor(!) gets the full privileges of a Sponsor membership as well as the following:

-* An extra special and customized WPAFW gift
+* An extra special and customized WPAFW gift (and keepsake)!
 * ANOTHER extra 2 seed tickets!
 * AND a special event just for Super-Sponsors with the Guests of Honor!